 - Preheat an outdoor grill to medium-high heat.

-- In a small bowl, combine the dry ingredients (garlic powder, onion powder, granulated sugar, paprika, freshly ground black pepper, kosher salt and cayenne).
+In a small bowl, combine the dry ingredients (garlic powder, onion powder, coconut sugar, paprika, freshly ground black pepper, sea salt and cayenne).

 - Rinse the pork chops and pat dry with paper towel.